Oisota/theo-lang/doc/src/core/functions.md

 # Functions

-All execution/computation will be done using functions.
-There will be **No Classes** or classical oop.
 Functions will be first class and can be treated as any other value.
 Tail calls will be optimized.
 Functions will return whatever value their last expression evaluates to.